-Although I am not a preacher; the story is not complete if I don’t include that a big part of this adventure and life change was connected with a renewed desire to follow Christ and to depend on Him in a more real, day to day manner.
-I often find people are surprised to find that God is not some huge Cosmic Kill Joy but actually cares about our dreams and, in fact, Jesus himself said that He came so that we might have life and to have it fully.
+Although I am not a preacher, our story is not complete if I don’t include this: a big part of our adventure and life change was connected with a renewed desire to follow Christ and to depend on Him in a more real, day-to-day manner.
+I often find people are surprised to find that God is not some huge Cosmic Kill Joy.
+He actually cares about our dreams and, in fact, Jesus Himself said that “He came so that we might have life and to have it fully.”
 John 10:10

 Our original thought was to travel the whole U.S. and end in Alaska.
-However, as we progressed with planning we both felt that Alaska was the most important & financially we should start with the priority.
-We calculated… (Cathy is an accountant!)
-We had about 2-4 months of money before we would have to sell the trailer or get a job so that we could make ends meet.
-That settled it!
+However, as we planned our journey, we both felt that Alaska was the most important and finances demanded we start with the priority.
+We calculated(Cathy is an accountant!) we had about 2-4 months of money before we would have to sell the trailer or get a job so that we could make ends meet.
+That settled it – Alaska, here we come!

 3 weeks earlier I had responded to a newspaper ad as we sat eating a burger in Palmer, newly converted Alaskans.
 It read: ‘Looking for for a couple to work at a remote fishing and hunting lodge on the Talachulitna River.’

 After a quick and cordial phone call, we were invited to lunch to meet the owner.
 That evening we had dinner at his house so his wife could meet us and they could make their decision.
-Over a few glasses of wine we were offered the job.
+Over a few glasses of wine, we were offered the job.
 I was to meet Mark at Lake Hood in 2 weeks to fly out to prepare the Lodge for guests.
 Cathy and our 2 English Springer Spaniels, “Outlaw” and “Rainy”, would come out a week later by a Beaver on floats.
-The next day I met Mark at the airport to help him for the day working on his helicopter.
+The next day I met Mark at the airport to help him for the day – working on his helicopter.
 He took me up for a test run.
 At the time, I didn’t realize he was testing to see if I got airsick; which explained the crazy maneuvers he was doing.
 Later he told me he had a guide that was constantly sick in the air.
 He finally had to just send the guide home and didn’t want to go through that again.

 So, when I answered ‘No’ to catching a salmon, he added another interview question to his extensive list.
-To remedy the problem we jumped in his Cessna 180 and flew down to the Skwenta River where the kings were starting to come into the Tal.
+To remedy the problem we jumped in his Cessna 180 and flew down to the Skwentna River where the kings were starting to come into the Tal.
 We spent the entire day fishing together.
-I ended up catching 2 Kings, my first Alaskan Salmon, and by golly, one week later I was an official Alaskan Fishing Guide entertaining a group of fishing clients flown in by Dehaviland Beaver.
+I ended up catching 2 Kings, my first Alaskan Salmon, and by golly, one week later I was an official Alaskan Fishing Guide entertaining a group of fishing clients flown in by DeHavilland Beaver.

 Many amazing experiences came from that summer – A brown bear almost ate one of my older clients, I almost shook hands with a black bear, and many amazing and majestic images still flood my mind and soul as I reflect back on the experience.
 Some people come to Alaska and never really see it.
-Here I was, 80 miles from town, working at a fly in only lodge, and exploring new places by helicopter, float planes, jet boats and rafts each week.
+Here I was, 80 miles from town, working at a fly-in-only lodge, and exploring new places by helicopter, float planes, jet boats, and rafts each week.

 Although we were invited to come back the following summer we both knew that the guide life was not one that fit our skills and abilities.
 We headed back to Anchorage to see what the next adventure would be.

-What is a Sundog? — A Sundog forms when incoming sunlight is refracted through ice crystals suspended in the atmosphere, creating the image of two brilliant spots on either side of the sun (thus our logo).
+What is a sundog? — A sundog forms when incoming sunlight is refracted through ice crystals suspended in the atmosphere, creating the image of two brilliant spots on either side of the sun (thus our logo).
 We often liken the 3 brilliant lights forming one Sundog with a spiritual interpretation reflecting the relationship of God, the Father, Son & Holy Spirit as well.

-As our business began to stabilize, we once again were ready to spend as much time as we could exploring Alaska.
-Having done about as much as we could from the road system at this point, it was time to buy a boat to see what remote Alaska really had to offer.
-We purchased a 16 foot Achilles inflatable with a 48 hp Johnson first and spent many enjoyable hours exploring Prince William Sound, Resurrection Bay and Kachemak Bay and an occasional interior lake.
-Once we had Caleb however, we wanted the comfort and protection that a cabin boat has to offer.
-The search lead me to a cabin cruiser called a C-dory – a 22 foot boat with room for all of us to sleep.
-It was love at first sight.
-And, of course, the only sensible name was the “Sundog”.
+I digressed… As our business stabilized, we were once again ready to spend as much time as we could exploring.
+Feeling we’d done about as much as we could from Alaska’s road system, we bought a boat to see what remote Alaska had to offer from the water.
+Our first boat was a 16-foot Achilles inflatable with a 48 hp Johnson and in it, we spent many enjoyable hours exploring Prince William Sound, Resurrection Bay and Kachemak Bay, and an occasional interior lake.
+Once our eldest was born, however, we wanted the comfort and protection that a cabin boat had to offer.
+The search lead us to a C-dory cabin cruiser; a 22-foot boat with room for all of us to sleep and it was love at first sight.
+Of course, the only sensible name was the “Sundog”.
 Thus started our many Sundog Voyages.
 Since 2002, we have spent hundreds of days on the water.
-We now make it a goal to spend 45 days per year exploring God’s handiwork and sharing our experiences.
-Many of the photos we have taken over the years can be viewed at our Alaska Promotional web site – AlaskaPhotography.com
+Caleb spent more than a year of his first 9 years out in Prince William Sound which probably accounts for some of his swimming skills.
+We still make it a goal to spend 45 days each year exploring God’s handiwork and sharing our experiences.
+Many of the photos we have taken over the years can be viewed on our Flickr account.

 Since 1996, we have seen our business in Alaska grow as well as our family.
 We feel blessed to be able to live, work, and play right here in Alaska.